I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 A. Background, 101,301, 311?
 If not read Weinberg.
 (Material is not easy.
 Not a good class to take just because it fit your schedule.)

 B. Combination lecture and discussion.
 Do the reading.
 Bring your books.
 To encourage reading, quizzes on assigned reading for every day reading is assigned.
-1/6 of grade
+(On days when reading isn't assigned, the quiz will be on what we did in the previous class.)1/6 of grade

 1. Three tests.
 5 out of 6 essays.
 Obvious questions.
 Notes and study guides on line.
+Hand out copies of previous tests.
 (Each test will cover what we've done since the last test.)
 Each test is worth 1/6 of grade.

 2. Two 5-7 page research papers, each to be worth 1/6 of your grade.
 You will have the option to revise your paper upon receiving comments.